-I have struggled to find my own words, but my husband and I, as co-facilitators of Open Table, a monthly Christian service for LGBT people, friends family and allies in Liverpool, UK, I have shared on our community Facebook page a range of responses, including my own:
+I have struggled to find my own words, but my husband and I, as co-facilitators of Open Table, a monthly Christian service for LGBT people, friends family and allies in Liverpool, UK, I have shared on our community Facebook group a range of responses, including my own:

 Pray for the victims, the attacker (also killed), and especially those who will judge this incident with homophobia, islamophobia and racism not compassion.

-Some Church leaders have issued responses – Presiding Bishop of the US Episcopal Church Michael Curry recorded a video offering prayers for the victims of the Orlando shooting, recognising the significance of this event as part of the struggle for equal civil rights for all people.
-The Vatican released a statement from Pope Francis which was criticised for not acknowledging the LGBT identities of the victims.
-The Church of England at first recycled its prayer for Paris and Lahore, then the Archbishops of Canterbury and York issued a joint statement which, while it did acknowledge that LGBT people were the victims of this brutal incident, was criticised for not going far enough in acknowledging the role of Christian communities in contributing to (and challenging) homophobia.
+Some Church leaders have issued responses – Presiding Bishop of the US Episcopal Church Michael Curry recorded a video offering prayers for the victims of the Orlando shooting, recognizing the significance of this event as part of the struggle for equal civil rights for all people.
+The Vatican released a statement from Pope Francis which was criticized for not acknowledging the LGBT identities of the victims.
+The Church of England at first recycled its prayer for Paris and Lahore, then the Archbishops of Canterbury and York issued a joint statement which, while it did acknowledge that LGBT people were the victims of this brutal incident, was criticized for not going far enough in acknowledging the role of Christian communities in contributing to (and challenging) homophobia.
 Following such criticism, the Church of England issued a new prayer for Orlando which named

 all whose identity makes them the ready target of hatred and violence